Castleton Tower and Rectory views from the river road Denver to Moab Roadtrip

 Colorado National Monument sits between Grand Junction and Fruita.
 Marvel at towering monoliths and vast plateaus while driving through the park or while biking or hiking the trails.
 This is a great road bike ride (33 miles for the loop), though bikes must have lights to go through the tunnels.
 You can find more biking information here.

-Colorado National Monument’s rock formations are very different from those you may have seen on your Denver red rocks hikes.
+Colorado National Monument’s rock formations are very different from those you may have seen on your Denver red rocks hikes, and are definitely worth a visit.
+Check out the Ultimate Guide to the Colorado National Monument for more details on how to plan your visit.

 Moab road trip Colorado National Monument